tetra-framework/tetra/docs/component-tag.md

 ## Dynamically resolved component names

 Sometimes you want to determine the component name at runtime, e.g. when the components are part of a plugin system, or when you render components in a for loop.
 Tetra allows you to determine the component name at runtime.
 Just use the `=` character before the variable name:

 ```django
 {% for component in components %}
     {% @ =component /%}
 {% endfor %}
 ```

+!!! note
+    Due to their undetermined nature, Tetra is not able to save dynamic components' states.
+Hence, **dynamic components are always rendered using their initial state** when loaded in the template.
+However, their state is saved within the component itself, so if the component reacts to an inside event (e.g. a button click *in* the component), the state is certainly saved and reused.

 ## Passing Arguments